Today I'm going to review the LedgerDocs workflow and how it integrates with QBO.

 The document management app is searchable making it easy to retrieve a document when you need it.

-I have to say, of all the apps I looked at, the price point on this app is PERFECT.
+I have to say, of all the apps I looked at, the price point on this app is PERFECT for small businesses.
 It's where all the app pricing should be in my opinion as it is affordable.

-As I mentioned earlier, LedgerDocs doesn't have OCR image processing of your receipt, which is a bonus in my mind.
-This allows me to keep my QBO workflow and just have LedgerDocs open to process the documents.
+As I mentioned earlier, LedgerDocs workflow doesn't include OCR image processing of your receipt, which at time can be a bonus in my mind ... depending on what your objectives for the app were.
+This allows me to keep my existing QBO workflow if I want and just have LedgerDocs open to process the documents.
 There's a place to add notes.
-I can also rename the image or PDF if I want.
+I can also rename the image or PDF to something more meaningful if I want ... unlike Hubdoc.
 If you like tags, it can handle that too.

 As you process each document in your LedgerDocs inbox, you file into folders that you can customize.
 The default filing folders are: